apache/airflow/CONTRIBUTING.rst

 you want - it's a safe space where it is expected that people asking questions do not know a lot about Airflow (yet!).

-If you look for more structured mentoring experience, you can apply to Apache Software Foundation's `Official Mentoring Programme <http://community.apache.org/mentoringprogramme.html>`_.
-Feel free to follow it and apply to the programme and follow up with the community.
+To check on how mentoring works for the projects under Apache Software Foundation's `Apache Community Development - Mentoring <https://community.apache.org/mentoring/>`_.

 Report Bugs
 -----------